gcs

 Benefits of Starting a Business in Turkey

-Turkey’s position at the crossroads of Europe and Asia provides access to diverse markets, making it a hub for international trade.
-Its proximity to major economies in Europe, the Middle East, and Central Asia makes it a prime choice for businesses seeking global reach.
+Turkey is located between Europe and Asia, providing access to a range of diverse markets, making it a hub for international trade.
+The country’s proximity to major economies in Europe, the Middle East, and Central Asia makes it a fantastic option for businesses looking to obtain a global reach.

 Turkey is one of the fastest-growing economies in the world, with a focus on sectors like manufacturing, tourism, and technology.
-A young and dynamic workforce also contributes to its robust economic growth.
+Plus, the young and dynamic workforce also contributes to its quick economic growth.
+Turkey has outranked most neighboring countries in terms of GDP, with a 5.3% growth between 2002 and 2024.

-From Turkey company registration costs to operational expenses, starting and running a business in Turkey is often more cost-effective than in many Western countries.
+From Turkey company registration costs to operational expenses, starting a business in Turkey is significantly less expensive than in countries in Western Europe, while still offering a good logistical position.

 One of the key factors attracting foreign investors is the presence of essential infrastructure and reduced transportation costs.
 Turkey has made significant strides in developing its core infrastructure, including transportation, communications, energy, and technology.

-Turkey offers a well-educated workforce emerging from top universities, providing access to skilled professionals.
-Labor costs also remain highly competitive, often significantly lower than in most European and global markets.
+Turkey offers a well-educated workforce emerging from top universities in Turkey.
+This provides foreign investors with access to skilled professionals.
+Additionally, labor costs also remain highly competitive, often significantly lower than in most European and global markets.

 Who Can Start a Business in Turkey?